sylhare/sylhare.github.io/_posts/2015-12-03-Jira-csv-import.md

 Basic representation on how to add an issue with the mandatory fields:

-- Issue id: from your excel sheet, must be unique at each import
+- Issue id: from your Excel sheet, must be unique at each import
 - Parent id: used for subtasks only
 - Issuetype: Must match the ones in Jira so that it maps automatically